 Firstly, it breaks the cauliflower down into tiny little pieces like cauliflower rice.

 This means it doesn’t have to be cooked before baking the bites in the oven, saving time and energy.

 Secondly, large chunks of cauliflower can often be off-putting to little taste buds.
 Your kids may not even realise there is any cauliflower in these snacks!

-I made these bites using a 12 hole cupcake tray but if you fancy making them more substantial and eating them as part of a main meal, then they would work well in muffin cases too.
+But if you fancy making them more substantial and eating them as a side dish or as part of a main meal, then they would work well in muffin cases too.